yeoneer/ulauncher-unicode/README.md

 > **Note**
 >
 > If you are looking for an extension to search for and type emojis,
-> i highly recommend to use Emoji Extension.
+> i highly recommend to use Emoji Extension of Ulauncher.
 >
 > [Emoji — Ulauncher Extensions](https://ext.ulauncher.io/-/github-ulauncher-ulauncher-emoji) ([GitHub - Ulauncher/ulauncher-emoji: Emoji Extension](https://github.com/Ulauncher/ulauncher-emoji))